Cost Update

 Materials

-Drywall, flooring, and lumber
+Drywall, flooring, insulation, and fixtures

 10%